 I became serious about living a life of wellness following my horseback riding accident of May 6th 2012.
 I was being given a horseback riding lesson by a friend on the dunes to celebrate my birthday two weeks previous.
 I was riding the teacher's Arabian, who he had saddled for me before I got to the gathering point at Arroyo Grande Beach, California.
 The teacher put me in a three point standing stance and we started up the dunes.
 Unknown to me, I was on a broken pancake saddle that was split on the underneath part and we were headed to an area where the teacher allowed his horse to run free, unfettered by saddles.
 I was bucked up into the air about 20 feet high, while riding to the top of a sand dune.
 When I came down, I fell on the only tree branch around in the six miles of trail we had already ridden.
 To say my injuries were catastrophic would be accurate and I am extremely fortunate to be alive.

 My life changed unbelievably, Finding hope, strength, healing, and ways to deal with chronic pain because of allergies to most pain medications led me to look at nutrition, relation of body, soul and spirit, emotional healing, spiritual renewal, alternative and complementary medicine.
+These are the informational things you will find on this site, during my journey to live in the light!

 It was during this intense recovery time that I really discovered who I was, who the God I serve is, what type of relationship I wanted as compared to what I had with Jesus as my Lord and Savior, and how much of my stuff I had stuffed down deep and not dealt with for years.